A warning to those thinking Trump might end up enacting progressive policies...

 - FIRST: Trump has no actual core values other than Trump.
 The reason his "policies" never seem to make any sort of rational sense is because he has no actual "policies" other than "what can I say which will create the most adulation and/or outrage"?
 He feeds off of attention, whether positive or negative.
 He's flip-flopped between one policy and the complete opposite one not only within days or hours, but in some cases within the exact same sentence...because he's complete stream of consciousness.
 He utters whatever happens to pop into his tiny pea brain at that particular moment; five minutes later he might deny having even said it.
-In other words, it's entirely possible that he has no intention of actually trying to bring about universal coverage (whether via single payer or otherwise) whatsoever.
+In other words, it's entirely possible that (make sure to hold onto something for this!) he has no intention of actually trying to bring about universal coverage whatsoever (shocking, I know!).

 - SECOND: Who's gonna be the "top" and who the "bottom" when it comes to the 100% GOP-held Congress?
 The general concensus is that the entire Republican Party is now his tool to do with whatever he pleases; after all he's famous, so they'll let him do whatever he wants, even grab them by the pussy, so to speak.
 That's what he's been doing for the past year and a half, much to the dismay of many Republicans and Democrats alike...and nearly the entire party has now caved and is kissing his ass so they can now join his mob of degenerate sycophants.